gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 * SCTP Association:
 : Reference to the relevant SCTP association to set the keying material for.

+* Association Parameters:
+: List in priority order of protections solutions from the SCTP associations INIT chunk's DTLS 1.3 Chunk Protected Association parameter.

 * Restart indication:
 : A bit indicating whether the Key is for restart purposes